rrovetto/The-Orbital-Debris-Ontology/README.md

 # The Orbital Debris Ontology (ODO)
-The Orbital Debris Ontology (ODO)[1] is a computational ontology representing orbital debris in orbit about Earth or any central body.
-It represents orbital objects, more broadly, the relationships between them and the orbited body or bodies.
-The orbital debris domain involves observation, detection, identificaiton, tracking and propogation (predition of future behavior or motion) of objects in space (part of space situational awareness).
+The Orbital Debris Ontology (ODO)[1] is a computational ontology and conceptual model for orbital debris data, and about the debris in orbit about Earth or any central body.
+It thereby offers a generic space debris model that can be applied to specific celestial bodies and data sources thereof, and specialized accordingly.

+## Description
+See also the Ontology Requirements Specification Document.
 If you find value in my work, please [donate here](https://gogetfunding.com/creating-meaning-full-space-terminologies-knowledge-models-for-space-safety/).
 To hire me or for an ontology consultation, please [schedule a meeting at this link](https://tinyurl.com/yas7trzy)

+### Scope
+ODO represents orbital objects, their characteristics, the relationships between them and the orbited body or bodies.
+The orbital debris domain involves observation, detection, identificaiton, tracking and propogation (predition of future behavior or motion) of objects in orbit.
+As such it is part of [space situational awareness](https://github.com/rrovetto/space-situational-awareness-domain-ontology).
+Given the overlap with other space-related topics, content in ODO may be part of other models by the author and thereby part of the overall set of ontologies under construction.

-## Purpose
+### Purpose & Value
-* To support remediation of the orbital debris hazard by contributing to data and AI applications
+* To support remediation of orbital debris hazards by contributing to data management, interoperability where desired, and AI applications
-* To facilitate data-sharing and integration among orbital debris and space object catalogues
+* To facilitate data-sharing, integration, and fusion among orbital debris and space object catalogues, where desired
-* To stimulate international cooperation among SSA communities
+* To stimulate international cooperation among SSA communities by providing a model (and development approach) that may be neutral and applicable to all communities
-* To formally reprsent orbital debris entities
+* To formally reprsent orbital debris entities and relevant content
 * To continue my studies of astronautical topics
 ...in order to help ensure global orbital space safety and security of Earth and space-borne assetts (satellites, etc.).

-## Status & Access
+### Status & Access
-* In-progress, subject to revision.
+* In-progress, pending formal support.
+Subject to revision.
 No claims to completeness.
-* As a personal unfunded project since inception, funding/sponsors and work collaborations or a PhD study opportunity are needed to continue, complete and sustain development and realize the project vision.
-Contact rrovetto@terpalum.umd.edu with opportunities, offers, and work collaborations interest.
+* As a personal unfunded project since inception, continued development is dependent on circumstances.
+Formal support--including finances and work and study opportunities--are needed to complete and sustain development.
+[Contact the author](https://ontospace.wordpress.com/contact) to formally support the project in some way.
 * Donations are welcome.
-SEEKING patrons, sponsors, employer support, grants, funding, etc.
+ACTIVELY NEEDING: patrons, sponsors, employer support, grants, funding, etc.
 * Professors interested in applying to grants with me should contact my email below; Stuentship for this as a PhD

 ## Desiderata (How you can help)